DenisDavidek/Make_Your_App_Material/README.md

 # Make_Your_App_Material

-Redesigned an existing app called [XYZReader](https://github.com/udacity/xyz-reader-starter-code) to follow the Material Design guidelines and translate a set of static design mocks to a living and breathing app
+Redesigned an existing app called [XYZReader](https://github.com/udacity/xyz-reader-starter-code) to follow the Material Design guidelines and translate a set of static design mocks to a living and breathing app.
+This is a Project 5 of [Udacity's Android Developer Nanodegree](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801).

 ## Inside this app: